osmbe/traffic-sign-project/readme.md

 **Issues / planned improvements**

 * The weekly update provided by Vlaanderen isn't updating > added a script to generate a CSV file from the WFS server, which seems to actually work!
 Sometimes!
-* MapRoulette fails when loading the json, in weird ways.
-It chooses "name" to populate the unique ID.
-That "name" cannot have duplicates!
-But it stops for other reasons as well.
-See https://github.com/osmlab/maproulette3/issues/1670 for more details.
 * Signs like https://maproulette.org/challenge/23548/task/120115468 should be joined with their "onderbord" > added a note that there are "relevant signs on the same place"
-* Check for duplicate unique IDs (shouldn't be an issue if the data is read properly)
-* Remove features with null geometry (check when they surge!)
 * Maybe try and get some images in the task? > doesn't seem possible in maproulette, but simply use URLs like https://nl.wikipedia.org/wiki/Bestand:Belgian_road_sign_F113.svg to get the svg for the sign!

 **Try it out**